 SSDI: Learn How to Apply, Qualify & Average Kentucky Disability Payment Amounts

-SSDI is a federal disability insurance program that American workers pay premiums for with every paycheck.
+SSDI is a federal disability insurance program that workers pay for through their payroll taxes.
 If you work full-time in jobs that withhold FICA or Social Security taxes, then you’re covered!
-Congress created this program specifically to help working-age Americans tap into Social Security money before they’re old enough to retire.
-The program originally went into effect in January of 1956.
+Congress created this program specifically to help working-age Americans tap into their Social Security money before they’re old enough to retire.
+The program originally went into effect in January 1956.
 Since then, it’s helped tens of millions of Americans who became too disabled to keep working make ends meet.
 Learn all about getting Kentucky disability benefits through the SSDI program below.

 1. Who’s Eligible to Apply for SSDI?